ispeters/async_scope/asyncscope.md

 ### `counting_scope::join()`

-This method returns a sender that, when started, waits for the scope's count of outstanding senders to drop to zero before completing.
+This member function returns a sender that, when started, waits for the scope's count of outstanding senders to drop to zero before completing.
 It is somewhat analogous to `std::thread::join()` but does not block.

 `join()` must be invoked, and the returned sender must be connected, started, and completed, before the scope may be